 - An enlarged thyroid (goiter)

 A generalized enlargement of the thyroid, called a goiter, can occur when the thyroid produces too little thyroid hormone.
 This condition is called hypothyroidism.
 It can be caused by inadequate iodine intake.
-This is a common problem in the upper Midwest which lead to the production of iodized salt.
+This used to be a common problem in the upper Midwest before the production of iodized salt.
 Symptoms include:

 - Weight gain

 Sometimes thyroid nodules become so large that they cause a change in voice and/or trouble swallowing or breathing.
 When this happens, surgery may be necessary.
 A large nodule is not necessarily cancerous.

 Thyroid cancer is more common in people who: